ThiagoxxLive/ThiagoxxLive/README.md

 Software Engineer at **[Nasajon](https://nasajon.com.br)**.

-Actually working with back-end engineering and software architecture.
+At the moment, working with back-end engineering and software architecture.

 Get in touch: